shamasun/WSL-101/README.md

     docker
     ```
     > From the bottom up, these are the tools that docker uses to run containers:
         1. **Low-level container runtime (Lowest-level)**. *runc* is a low-level container runtime.
 It uses the native features of Linux to create and run containers.
-It follows the OCI standard, and it includes libcontainer, a Go library for creating containers.
+It follows the OCI standard, and it includes *libcontainer*, a Go library for creating containers.
         2. **High-level container runtime**. *containerd* sits above the low-level runtime, and adds a bunch of features, like transferring images, storage, and networking.
 It also fully supports the OCI spec.
         3. **Docker daemon**. *dockerd* is a daemon process (a long-running process that stays running in the background) which provides a standard API, and talks to the container runtime.
         4. **Docker CLI tool (Highest level)**.
 Finally, *docker-cli* gives you the power to interact with the Docker daemon using "docker ..." commands.
 This lets you control containers without needing to understand the lower levels.